List of The Prisoner episodes: Alternative versions

 Alternative versions of two episodes exist and have been commercially released.
-An early edit of "Arrival", with a different music score and additional dialogue and scenes not in the broadcast version, was located in the 2000s and released to DVD in 2002 as a standalone disc, and then on Network's 2007 40th anniversary DVD and BluRay sets in the UK and in 2009 in the A&E Home Video DVD and Blu-ray box sets.
+An early edit of "Arrival", with a different music score and additional dialogue and scenes not in the broadcast version, was located in the 2000s and released to DVD in the UK and in 2009 in the A&E Home Video DVD and Blu-ray box sets.
 This alternative version was located on a near-pristine 35mm print and has been transferred in high-definition along with the 17 episodes for the Blu-ray release.
 An early edit of "The Chimes of Big Ben", again with an unbroadcast music score and additional scenes and dialogue not in the broadcast version, was located in the 1980s and initially released on VHS videotape by MPI Home Video.
-It was later included as a bonus feature on both the 2007 Network set and the A&E Home Video DVD release of the series in the early 2000s.
+It was later included as a bonus feature on the A&E Home Video DVD release of the series in the early 2000s.
 In 2009 it was also included in the expanded A&E Home Video box set, but owing to the low quality of the print it was not upgraded to high definition as was "Arrival", and was instead included as a bonus on the set's standard DVD extras disc, which was included in both the DVD and Blu-ray editions.

 Episode viewing order

 General agreement exists on the first episode and the last two episodes of the 17 produced shows, but extensive debate has taken place among dedicated fans regarding a "correct" order for the intermediate 14 episodes.
 The order in which the episodes were originally broadcast in Britain differs from the order in which they were produced.
 Even the broadcast order is not that originally intended by series star and co-creator Patrick McGoohan.
 Many have analysed the series line-by-line for time references, which in many cases provide different—sometimes radically different—episode orders compared to the broadcast order.

 Ian Rakoff (assistant editor on two episodes and co-writer of "Living in Harmony") authored a book in 1998 on his experience working on the series, wherein the appendices include a numbered episode guide which reflects the original UK broadcast order, as do the nine-volume Laserdisc releases of the series, also released in 1998.
-However, the 2006 40th Anniversary Collector's Edition (DVD boxed set) released in association with American television's Arts & Entertainment Channel (A&E) uses a different order.
+However, the 2006 40th Anniversary Collector's Edition (DVD boxed set) released by A&E Home Video in the United States uses a different order.
 The set goes so far as to include a guidebook with justifications for their version, citing—among other reasons—the aforementioned "time references", such as Number Six telling other members of the Village that he is "new here".

 The first UK transmission of each of the first 14 episodes was made by ATV (Midlands) and Grampian Television.
 The final three episodes were first shown in the UK by Scottish Television.